-Vulnerability Significance The poor economic outlook arising from the Covid-19 emergency may lead to projects being cancelled or delayed.
+Vulnerability Significance The poor economic outlook arising from the pandemic, inflation and the war in Ukraine may lead to projects being cancelled or delayed.
 Demand for Strategic Investment Board Ltd support for projects may fall.
-Brexit may, in the short term, cause disruption to supply chains.
-The work of Programme and Project teams may be adversely affected.
 Construction cost inflation may rise significantly.
 Physical infrastructure projects supported by Strategic Investment Board Ltd may become unaffordable or subject to additional delay.

-During this reporting period, management provided the audit and risk committee with reports setting out the sources of risk assurance.
+During this reporting period, management provided the Audit Committee with reports setting out the sources of risk assurance.
 In my opinion there have been no material changes that required this report to be re-considered.